The Conflict Response Roles Inventory (CR²I)™

 The test is comprised of two sections, each with 30 multiple choice questions.
 The first set (Section A) asks you to select the response that is most representative of you in typical conflict situations.
 The second set of 30 questions (Section B) asks you to rate, on a 5-point scale, how strongly you agree or disagree with given statements, based on how you normally think and feel when in conflict.

 Once both parts are complete, you will be given a set of scores ranking each of the five conflict response roles according to your preference or natural comfort level, as determined by the test.
 Your ranked scores will be emailed to you along with a booklet describing each of the five conflict response roles in detail, and explaining how they interact so you can use the information to mitigate the unpleasant effects of any current or future conflicts.

 Since 2005, the Conflict Response Roles Inventory has helped thousands of individuals, and hundreds of creative teams and organizations.
 Improving your creative collaborations can reduce stress, save you time, and recover lost productivity.

 When you take the CR²I™, your scores will identify your default (or dominant) and backup conflict response roles.
 You’ll receive a free booklet explaining what occurs internally when you’re in conflict, and what happens between you and other people in their roles.
 You’ll discover what makes them tick, and how to deal with them more effectively based on what you’ll learn.

-If you are an HR manager or conflict resolution practitioner, you can also learn how to become an accredited CR2I™ facilitator for your clients, team or organization.
-We offer group discounts on the CR²I™ for large departments or organizations, and offer facilitated workshops.
+If you are an HR manager or conflict resolution practitioner, you can also learn about our group discounts on the CR²I™ for larger departments or organizations, and our facilitated workshops.
 Contact us for details.